Bromley Road is a complex care rehabilitation service for men and women with a mental illness and a history of substance misuse and/or trauma.

 The hospital is made up of two separate buildings.
-Jasmine House is the smaller of the two environments and is a female only, recovery focused service.
-It provides service users with the confidence and knowledge to manage their mental health and wellbeing in a dedicated all female environment.
+Jasmine House is the smaller of the two environments and is a male only, recovery focused service.
+It provides service users with the confidence and knowledge to manage their mental health and wellbeing in a dedicated all male environment.
 The focus is on relapse prevention and building the resilience and skills required to live safely in a community facing setting.

 “The team at Bromley Road have provided fantastic care and treatment for my patient.
 The communication has helped tremendously when planning for his discharge and he has been in his new placement in the community for four months.
 The Bromley Road team have played a huge role in this being possible.”

-Care Coordinator of Service User at Bromley Road 2020
+Care Coordinator of Service User at Bromley Road 2021

-- Schizophrenia including treatment resistant
+- Typical diagnoses includes Schizophrenia including treatment resistant, Schizoaffective disorder, Depression